dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 ## 24.8.
 Verification

-In this section, we suggest a methodology to figure out [why a single assertion might not hold](#sec-verification-debugging), we explain how to [make the verifier more focused on particular assertions](#sec-assertion-batches) to devote more time to prove them, and we also give some more examples of [useful options and attributes to control verification](#sec-command-line-options-and-attributes-for-verification).
+In this section, we suggest a methodology to figure out [why a single assertion might not hold](#sec-verification-debugging), we propose methodologies to deal with [assertions that slow a proof down](#sec-verification-debugging-slow), we explain how to [verify assertions in parallel or in a focused way](#sec-assertion-batches) to devote more time to prove them, and we also give some more examples of [useful options and attributes to control verification](#sec-command-line-options-and-attributes-for-verification).

 ### 24.8.1.
-Verification debugging {#sec-verification-debugging}
+Verification debugging when verification fails {#sec-verification-debugging}

 Let's assume one assertion is failing ("assertion might not hold" or "postcondition might not hold").
 What should you do next?